SlavisaDurdic/Data-Analytics/README.md

 - (Window) LAG (Apple Stock Data),
 - ROUND, CONVERT, COALESCE,...
 (Star Wars, University donations, Apple Stock Data)
 - stored procedure (Eurovision)

-This repository serves as a comprehensive resource for data enthusiasts, showcasing real-world applications of data analysis across different domains and technologies.
-Feel free to explore the folders and projects to gain insights into the methodologies and techniques employed in each analysis.